 5. Kelâmi A, 1966 Die sogenante Gomectomie [The so-called gomcotomy as the method of choice for circumcision] Chirurg.
 37(11), 512-513

-We thank Dutch correspondent Arend for locating three of these papers, which has given us a much better understanding of the post-war German situation.
-If any readers can help with the other two papers please contact us.
+We thank Dutch correspondent Arend for locating three of these papers and German reader De Besch for locating Dietz 1970.
+This has given us a much better understanding of the post-war German situation.
+Any reader with further information please contact us.